filthyrake/dogecointicker/README.md

 The fourth cron job: Every minute, check for Direct Messages and reply if appropriate

-Modify dogecointicker.py and dmlistener.py to include your twitter API credentials for tweeting.
+Modify appconfig to include your twitter API credentials for tweeting.
 Modify all appropriate python files and replace /path/to/ with the correct paths to wherever you put the files Modify the crontab listings and replace /path/to/ with the correct paths for wherever you put the files

+Requires: ConfigParser, tweepy